 Here is a very simplistic example of AWT2 usage.
 Imagine, you're a musician selling your tracks on the web.
 Using AWT2 you add a hidden inaudible digital signature (watermark) into every sold track.
 The signature contains your (creator's) identifier together with identifier of the target user who buys the track.
 Now imagine that later on you find your track on torrents or broadcasted on radio.
 You download or simply record the file and easily extract the signature from it.
 The signature confirms your ownership and indicates who was your "bad" customer who spread the file.

-Evaluation (demo) version of AWT2 can be downloaded here:
+Evaluation (demo) version of AWT2 can be requested here:

 AWT2 can be compiled for any platform not listed above.
 If you are interested in integration of AWT2 into your software, you can use AWT2 SDK, which is available for all major desktop, server and mobile platforms upon request.